h1alexbel/h1alexbel.github.io/_posts/2023/03/2023-03-04-event-driven-complexity.md

 Preferring microservices to monolith architecture means more challenges.
-Most difficult ones are: distributed transactions, distributed locking, communication via message broker, and of course ${event}.
+Most difficult ones are: distributed transactions, distributed locking, communication via message broker, and of course enabling events.
 Most of these problems have well-known solutions named patterns.
 CQRS, Saga, Event sourcing.
 They all referring to event-driven architecture, and unfortunately, they also increase the complexity of the entire system.
 So increasing complexity we are making our software less maintainable.